atulvarshneya/quantum-computing/qucircuit/README.md

 	svcTuples = reg.listSvc()
 	svc = reg.getSvc("QSystems")

-### Backend Service
+## Backend Service
 Backend service implments the methods to connect with the quantum computing service (through authentication/authorization as required).
-The service provides methods to discover backend engines under that service, and get the handles to them to run the quantum computing circuits/programs. listInstances() returns a list of tuples (name, description) of all instances (quamtum computers) available at this service getInstance(name) returns an object representation of the named instance (quantum computer)
+The service provides methods to discover backend engines under that service, and get the handles to them to run the quantum computing circuits/programs.

+`listInstances()` returns a list of tuples (name, description) of all instances (quamtum computers) available at this service.

+`getInstance(name)` returns an object representation of the named instance (quantum computer).

-Example usage: Going through the Registry
+Example usage: Going through the `Registry`

 	import qckt.backend as bknd
 	reg = bknd.Registry()